brandur/sorg/content/drafts/sqlc.md

 This is fine for simple queries, but provides little in the way of confidence that queries actually work.
 The compiler just sees a string, so you need to write exhaustive test coverage to verify them.

 And it gets worse.
-When you're writing a larger application that's trying to hydrate models, in an effort to reduce code duplication, you might start slicing and dicing those query strings -- gluing little pieces together to share code.
+When you're writing a larger application that's trying to hydrate models, in an effort to reduce code duplication, you might start slicing and dicing those query strings -- gluing little pieces together to share code. e.g.

 ``` go
 err := conn.QueryRow(ctx, `SELECT ` + scanTeamFields + ` ...)
 ```

-You can make it work, and still verify them by way of tests, but it can get messy.
+You can make it work, and still verify what you have is right by way of tests, but it gets messy fast.

 ## ORMs (#orms)